angular/angular/aio/content/tutorial/toh-pt1.md

 The CLI creates a new folder, `src/app/heroes/` and generates the three files of the  `HeroesComponent`.

-The `HeroesComponent` class file is as follows:
+The `HeroesComponent` class file is generated as follows:

 <code-example
   path="toh-pt1/src/app/heroes/heroes.component.ts" region="v1"